 False Accusations of Domestic Violence in an Arizona Divorce

-False allegations of domestic violence in an Arizona divorce case can have significant negative consequences in the form of legal custody the judge orders, the time you are allowed to spend with your children, it could result in you being served with an Order of Protection, and it could lead to the surrender of your firearms to a law enforcement agency.
+False accusations of domestic violence in an Arizona divorce case can have significant negative consequences in the form of legal custody the judge orders, the time you are allowed to spend with your children, it could result in you being served with an Order of Protection, and it could lead to the surrender of your firearms to a law enforcement agency.

-However, you also could lose your right to possess firearms if the court finds, after a hearing, that you did commit or were going to commit an act of domestic violence against your spouse or children.
-So, it is important you hire an attorney who knows how to prove accusations of domestic violence are not true.
+However, you also could lose your right to possess firearms if the court finds, after a hearing, that the allegation of domestic violence are not false, meaning you did commit or were going to commit an act of domestic violence against your spouse or children.
+So, it is important you hire an attorney who knows how to defend against false accusations of domestic violence in an Arizona divorce.

 How to Prove an Accusation of Domestic Violence is False